mfrachet/acodingdance/content/blog/tagged-template-litterals/index.md

 ## Run it in a real context

 Here's a little codesandbox that shows how it works in real world.
-Feel free to play and have fun with this awesome tool!
+Feel free to play and have fun with this awesome feature!

 <iframe src="https://codesandbox.io/embed/7mvjnkpmm0?fontsize=12&module=%2Fsrc%2Findex.js" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>